Table of Contents

 The XR Origin and targets in the session are controlled by the session and move relative to the center camera.

-The diagram shows three objects: the blue sphere represents the XR Origin, the blue cone represents the camera, and the yellow image represents the target.
-In different center modes, the session selects different objects as the center object, and the diagram displays the local coordinate system of the corresponding object.
+The diagram shows three objects: a blue sphere represents XR Origin, a blue cone represents the camera, and a yellow image represents target.
+Under different center modes, the session selects different objects as the center object, with the diagram displaying their local coordinate systems.

 Tip

-If you have experience using AR Foundation, you may notice that AR Foundation does not have a similar concept.
-In fact, the behavior mode of AR Foundation is consistent with the SessionOrigin center mode.
+If you have experience using AR Foundation, you may notice that similar concepts do not exist in AR Foundation.
+In fact, AR Foundation's behavior pattern is consistent with the SessionOrigin center mode.

 In the session, the relative motion relationship between target and camera is controlled by the current session.
-The relative motion relationship between XR Origin and camera is controlled by the current session or a third-party framework (such as AR Foundation).
-The existence of center modes ensures that the session can correctly control the motion behavior of objects in the scene under different operating environments.
+The relative motion relationship between XR Origin and camera is controlled either by the current session or by a third-party framework (e.g., AR Foundation).
+The existence of center modes ensures that the session can correctly control the motion behavior of objects in the scene under different runtime environments.

 Warning

-In Unity AR, any object that exists in the Unity world coordinate system and does not adjust its transform according to the session component may not be displayed correctly.
-Because the session adjusts the position and orientation of other objects in the scene based on the position and orientation of the center object, if an object is not controlled by the session, its position and orientation may not match the position and orientation calculated by the session, leading to unexpected behavior.
+In Unity AR, any object existing in the Unity world coordinate system that does not adjust its transform according to session components may not display correctly.
+Because the session adjusts the position and orientation of other objects in the scene based on the center object's position and orientation, if an object is not controlled by the session, its position and orientation may be inconsistent with those calculated by the session, leading to unexpected behavior.

-For example, if a panda model is placed in the world coordinate system, the position and orientation of this panda model may not correspond to any object in the real world, appearing to float in the air or move around randomly.
+For example, if a panda model is placed in the world coordinate system, its position and orientation may not correspond to any real-world object, appearing to float in the air or move erratically.

-The correct approach is to always place the content to be displayed under a target node or under the XR Origin node (if the content needs to move with the XR Origin).
-This way, the position and orientation of the content will be adjusted according to the session's calculations, ensuring that the content can be correctly overlaid in the real world.
+The correct approach is to always place content to be displayed under a target node or under the XR Origin node (if the content needs to follow XR Origin).
+This way, the content's position and orientation are adjusted based on the session's calculations, ensuring it correctly overlays the real world.

-Not all center modes are valid in every situation.
-The session determines which center modes are valid based on the current runtime environment and the selected frame source, ensuring correct control over the movement behavior of objects in the scene.
-The ARSession.AvailableCenterMode property can be used to retrieve the list of valid center modes for the current session.
+Not all center modes are valid under all circumstances.
+The session determines which center modes are valid based on the current runtime environment and selected frame source, ensuring correct control of scene object motion behavior.
+The ARSession.AvailableCenterMode property can be used to obtain the list of valid center modes for the current session.

 Depending on the selected frame source, the session's valid center modes vary as follows: